Rayc940/ece5160-fast-robot/lab7/lab.md

 ## Discussion

-This lab provided experience implementing a Kalman Filter on the robot and integrating it with a closed-loop distance controller.
-Overall, it improved understanding of state estimation, tuning process and measurement noise, and how model-based prediction can be used alongside sensor data.
-Using the Kalman Filter showed how combining a system model with noisy TOF measurements can produce a smoother and more reliable estimate, which is especially useful when the sensor updates slowly compared to the control loop.
+This lab provided experience implementing a Kalman Filter on the robot and integrating it with a closed loop PID controller.
+Overall, it improved understanding of the Kalman Filter, and how showed how combining a system model with noisy TOF measurements can produce a smoother and more reliable estimate, which is useful when the sensor updates slower compared to the main loop.

 ---